elasticdotventures/dotfiles/README.md

         Elastic License v2 (ELK2) Open License

 presently alpha/没做完
 seeking testers, investors, or peer-review. star the repo if you think I should keep working on this.
-I'm planning to submit this to OReilly as a book idea "_b00t_: from the ground up".
+I'm planning to submit this to OReilly as a nutshell book idea "_b00t_: from the ground up".

 # 🤓 QUICKSTART: